threecourse/kaggle-walmart-recruiting-sales-in-stormy-weather/readme.md

 ### Setup

 put codes
-put the data from Kaggle in data/ directory
+put the data from kaggle in data/ directory

 ### Usage